finol-digital/FinolDigital.Cgs.CardGameDef/README.md

-# Cgs.CardGameDef
+# FinolDigital.Cgs.CardGameDef
-Card Game Simulator (CGS) custom card game definition

 ## CGS Core Concept
-A custom card game in CGS follows the `Cgs.CardGameDef` specification.
+A custom card game in CGS follows the `FinolDigital.Cgs.CardGameDef` specification.
 This specification primarily includes information on sets of cards and a definition of what properties those cards have.
 Ancillary information can include decks and boards to use with the game.
 See below for the full specification.